 13. Preservative (for emulsions & water-based products)

 RECIPES TO TRY: aqueous cream, beginner lotion, rich winter body cream, liquid bath milk, conditioner, liquid foundation (recipes coming soon).
 You need a preservative in all emulsions and recipes that use water, since water invites bacteria.

 TIP: If you are happy with oil-based products then you won’t need this ingredient.
 This ingredient ensures the safety of water-based products by preventing bacterial, fungal and viral growth.
 It extends the shelf life of water-based products.
-I personally use Geogard 221.
-The active ingredient in Geogard 221 is dehydroacetic acid which is diluted in benzyl alcohol.
-So it is not a natural ingredient, but it is one of the few preservatives that are non-toxic, SOIL association and ECOCERT approved for use in certified organic products.
+I personally use Geogard 221 and Geogard Ultra.
+These are not natural ingredients, but they are one of the few preservatives that are non-toxic, SOIL association and ECOCERT approved for use in certified organic products.
 This is the only synthetic chemical I use in my water-based products to ensure their safety.

-Approximate cost: R300 for 100ml.
-(You only use 1 millilitre to make 200ml of cream, so a little goes a long way!)
+Approximate cost: R150 for 50g of Geogard Ultra.
+(You only use 1 gram to make 200g of cream, so a little goes a long way!)

 Are there any must-have ingredients that you think are missing from this list – what are they?
 Let me know in the comments below.